censorship Access, rights right to know

 [why should you care? conclusion]

-you should care because your internet usage will be impacted directly.
+your internet usage will be impacted directly.

 i'm not saying that abuse will happen, however it is very clear that breaking from network neutrality puts out there financial incentives to choke access to competition at every point in the network.